melissafasol/InkubaLM-Challenge/README.md

 # **InkubaLM: Fine-Tuning a Lightweight African Language Model**

-Welcome!
 This repository documents my work for the Lelapa AI Buzuzu-Mavi challenge, where I fine-tuned the InkubaLM model using efficient low-resource techniques.
 My goal: keep the model small, but smart.

 Notebooks:
 - [Implementation](notebooks/01_implementation.ipynb)